-Business Valuation – BB’s specialize in commodity type businesses that have “rule of thumb’ valuations that are consistently applied to arrive at a business selling price.
+Business Valuation – BB’s specialize in commodity-type businesses that have “rule of thumb’ valuations that are consistently applied to arrive at a business selling price.
 There is usually a pretty narrow range of valuations applied to these businesses.
 M&A’s are recommended where there can be a broad interpretation of “strategic value” and rules of thumb do not apply.
-A high component of Intellectual Property, a unique niche, a hard to penetrate customer base are characteristics that can demand strategic value and purchase prices can vary widely.
+A high component of Intellectual Property, a unique niche, and a hard-to-penetrate customer base are characteristics that can demand strategic value, and purchase prices can vary widely.

-Complexity of Transaction – BB’s are generally selling to individual buyers that have a finite approach structuring the transaction.
-The contracts are usually fairly straight forward and the negotiations focus on price, financing, and seller notes.
+The complexity of Transaction – BB’s are generally selling to individual buyers that have a finite approach to structuring the transaction.
+The contracts are usually fairly straightforward and the negotiations focus on price, financing, and seller notes.
 For the M&A’s the targeted audience is the corporate buyer with vast experience in acquiring businesses.
 They employ both an internal legal team and outside council and make the purchase contracts quite complex.
 The number one goal is protecting the corporation.
 The contracts are 35 pages of complex legal language and schedules of reps and warranties.
 The seller will need someone that is familiar in navigating in that environment.
-Corporations generally send in a due diligence team that is well versed on finding every little wart in a seller company and will attempt to reduce transaction value during the process.
+Corporations generally send in a due diligence team that is well versed in finding every little wart in a seller company and will attempt to reduce transaction value during the process.
 The seller will need good advisors to offset these pros.

-Number of Clients Represented – BB’s want to represent as many business for sale as they can.
+Number of Clients Represented – BBs want to represent as many businesses for sale as they can.
 When contacting their vast network of individual buyers it is a real benefit to have a vast inventory of companies.
-Because on this, their approach is more of a mass mailing, mass email, post the business on a business for sale Web site, type of approach and their attention is spread over 25 or more simultaneous clients.
+Because of this, their approach is more of a mass mailing, mass email, post the business on a business for sale Web site, type of approach and their attention is spread over 25 or more simultaneous clients.

 M&A’s usually limit their number of engagements to 3 or 4 per professional at a time.
-Their approach is very hands on and labor intensive.
-M&A’s usually rely on a direct selling approach of calling the buyers and talking with the M&A department or the president.
-Often M&A’s will have specific industry niches and will have a customized data base of contacts.
+Their approach is very hands-on and labor-intensive.
+M&A usually relies on a direct selling approach of calling the buyers and talking with the M&A department or the president.
+Often M&As will have specific industry niches and will have a customized database of contacts.
 They often have had several prior contacts with the buyers and are able to penetrate the call screening that is set up to protect these individuals.
 A corporate buyer does not buy through a posting on a business for sale Web Site.
 A corporate buyer will open 2% or less of letter solicitations.
 A corporate buyer will read less than 1% of unsolicited and unknown emails.
 Corporate buyers demand personal and professional contact to get their interest.

-Up-Front or Monthly Fees – BB’s generally will charge a minor up-front fee to begin the engagement or have a simplified valuation completed.
-Generally there is no monthly fee charged.
-M&A’s generally charge either a substantial up-front fee or a monthly fee in the $3500 to $10,000 per month range depending on the size of the business.
+Up-Front or Monthly Fees – BBs generally will charge a minor up-front fee to begin the engagement or have a simplified valuation completed.
+Generally, there is no monthly fee charged.
+M&A’s generally charging either a substantial up-front fee or a monthly fee in the $3500 to $10,000 per month range depending on the size of the business.

-Success Fees – BB’s generally charge a success fee of 10% of transaction value.
-M&A’s generally have a sliding scale based on the anticipated size of the business.
+Success Fees – BBs generally charge a success fee of 10% of the transaction value.
+M&As generally have a sliding scale based on the anticipated size of the business.
 The known Wall Street firms that sell the mega businesses will not touch a transaction where they are not guaranteed $1 million in fees.
 The big regional firms require at least $750,00.
-The M&A firms that deal in the lower end usually charge considerably less than that with a minimum or $150,000 cash at close.
+The M&A firms that deal in the lower end usually charge considerably less than that with a minimum of $150,000 cash at close.
 If your transaction value is in the $10 million range, count on paying your M&A firm $300K to $400K.

-Conclusions – The deciding factor is in cost benefit.
-An M&A firm is going to cost a lot of money and you are going to be paying either an up front or monthly fees without a guarantee of success.
-If your business is smaller and is a commodity type business or Main Street business where the target buyer is an individual, an M&A firm will not add much value and is not worth the fee.
+Conclusions – The deciding factor is cost-benefit.
+An M&A firm is going to cost a lot of money and you are going to be paying either upfront or monthly fees without a guarantee of success.
+If your business is smaller and is a commodity-type business or Main Street business where the target buyer is an individual, an M&A firm will not add much value and is not worth the fee.